ErrorTzy/writings/papers/PhDApps/Draft_2.md

 *Sometimes-ism* is what mainstream metaphysicians tend to adopt.
 For example, Armstrong believes only some predicates are real universals.
 In other words, some linguistic features are privileged, and we should only read the privileged linguistic features off the reality.

-Although the debate between the *neo-Quineans* and the *neo-Carnapians* has been mainly focusing on existence, but really it should be seen as a debate between *sometimes-ism* and *always-ism*.
-## The Raise of Fundamentality

-I take the familiar story told by ==Schaffer (2009 on what grounds what)==, which is the most-cited paper in this field, as the orthodox version (though I'll be telling a bit differently).

-It goes something like this: contemporary metaphysics began with the Quinean approach to metaphysics.
-For Quine, the main task of metaphysics is to figure out what indispensably *exists*.
+In the contemporary metaphysics, there has been a debate on existence, between the *neo-Quineans* and the *neo-Carnapians*.
+According to the Quinean methodology, the sole task of metaphysics is to figure out what indispensably *exists*.
 Whether numbers or electrons exist depends on whether we must quantify over them in our best theories.

-But then, the neo-Carnapians entered the scene.
-I believe the most important the idea from the neo-Carnapians is that, the meaning of "exists" can vary.[^2] According to this view, when different people debate about what exists, they are speaking different languages.
+However, the *neo-Carnapians* argued that, the mean of the quantifier can vary.[^2] When different people debate about what exists, they are speaking different languages.
 If their languages are truth-functionally equivalent, then this is a mere verbal dispute.

-The implication here is serious.
-If metaphysics is founded on questions of existence, but quantifier variance shows that there are many equally good meanings of "existence" and the debates are merely verbal, then metaphysics risks becoming a largely trivial field of study.
+The debate was mainly focusing on existence, but really it should be seen as a debate between *sometimes-ism* and *always-ism*.
+The kind of pressure neo-Carnapians raises is the following: According to *sometimes-ism*, our best metaphysics tells us to privilege some linguistic features to *adopt*.[^13] But assume there are some aliens who *adopt* a different language.
+If we want to show that our best metaphysics is objective, then we must be able to show why the alien language is flawed.

+## The Raise of Fundamentality

-Meanwhile the Neo-Aristotelians also come into play.[^3] They also attack on the neo-Quineans.
-They argued that even if we had a complete list of what exists, we'd still be missing something important: what is most fundamental, and what grounds what.
-Schaffer, for instance, argues that questions about existence are trivial.
-He says that of fictional characters and abstract objects trivially exist.
+For the past two decades, people started to be tried of the debate on existence.
+A new trend, under the name of *neo-Aristotelian* metaphysics, became dominant.[^3]  They argued that even if we had a complete list of what exists, we'd still be missing something important: what is *most fundamental*, and what is *more fundamental than* what. ==Schaffer citation==, for instance, argues that questions about existence are trivial.
 The real, interesting question is about what grounds their existence.
 This shift in focus from existence to fundamentality has been the dominant trend in metaphysics for the past twenty years or so.

-### The problem with the standard story

 Here's the problem.
 From the neo-Aristotelian perspective, this makes them look like the next logical step.
 In this view, the neo-Carnapians performed a useful, but purely *negative*, task by showing the flaws in the neo-Quinean focus on existence: the meaning of "exist" could vary.
 With that groundwork laid, the neo-Aristotelians can then step in to offer a *positive* new project, and say the various meaning of "exist" are "exist-more-fundamentally" and "exist-less-fundamentally".
-Thus, they turning the page on the neo-Quine-Carnap debate and building something new around fundamentality. (==citation==)
+Thus, they turn the page on the neo-Quine-Carnap debate and building something new around fundamentality. (==citation==)

 But this is surely *not* the case.
-The neo-Carnapian argument is not just about existence.
-It is about *semantic variance*.
-Basically, the pressure coming from the neo-Carnapians is the following: For any objective privilege

-In order to see this more clearly, let's return to the question I framed at the start: *How much reality should we read off our linguistic features?*

-**For the neo-Quineans**, the answer is *sometimes-ism about existence*.
-We can only sometimes read entities off our ordinary language.

-**For the neo-Carnapians**, the most plausible answer is *a general form of always-ism*:

-**For the neo-Aristotelians**, it seems they are holding *sometimes-ism about explanation or definition*, and *always-ism about existence*.[^5] Everything we can talk about trivially exists, but it might be derivative or idea-dependent.
+For the neo-Aristotelians, it seems they are holding *sometimes-ism about explanation or definition*, and *always-ism about existence*.[^5] Everything we can talk about trivially exists, but it might be derivative or idea-dependent.
 And the way we trace this kind of dependency is through the structure of definition or explanation (==citation to Fine's essence and modality, guide to ground, and Schaffer's work==).
-## Objective Metaphysical Privilege

 Now we can clearly see the issue.
-Neo-Carnapians are arguing for a general form of *always-ism*, which would naturally includes the *always-ism about explanation or definition*.
-The pressure that the neo-Carnapian argument would put on the neo-Aristotelians' *sometimes-ism* is that, what makes some definition or explanation privileged so that they get to trace fundamentality, but the other doesn't?
+Neo-Carnapians are arguing for a general form of *always-ism*, which would naturally applies to explanation or definition.
+What makes some definition or explanation privileged so that they get to trace fundamentality, but the other doesn't?

-I will later defend sometimes-ism against always-ism.
-In fact, the *general form of always-ism* is already under pressure.
-In the previous paragraph, I constructed an exotic toy model that satisfies "Superman is Clark Kent".
-According to always-ism, there is no problem with this model.
-Something already seems wrong.
-But for now I will ignore these problems, put on the hat of neo-Carnapians and explain why the neo-Aristotelians did not give any satisfying answer.

 In the following three sections, I will leave aside the Quinean-flavored view.
 This view establish fundamentality by pragmatic epistemology, i.e. the fact is determined by the best system that has the most pragmatic virtues like simplicity, elegance and explanatory power.
 I argue against this view in the second part of this paper.
 But standard neo-Aristotelians vehemently reject that metaphysics is just Quinean pragmatics.
 Therefore, in the next three sections, I attack the non-pragmatic neo-Aristotlian view that, we can objectively establish an absolute account of fundamentality that does not lead to semantic variance.

+## Objective Metaphysical Privilege

 ### Naturalness